Spectra-Scope : A toolkit for automated and interpretable characterization of material properties from spectral data: Discussion

 Here, we only explore random forests and LCEN.
 Poor performance with these models doesn't mean that a data-driven approach should be disregarded.
 Maximum accuracy may come from more dedicated feature and model design.
 If more data is available, featurization techniques may not be as necessary, as one of the hallmarks of artificial neural networks is that they learn their own representations of data depending on the task at hand.
 They may in these cases obtain better performance and robustness.
-We expect featurization techniques to be most useful in a lower-data regime (e.g. order 100s-1000s of data points), where they represent a form of inductive bias introduced to the data.
+We expect featurization techniques to be most useful in a lower-data regime (e.g. on the order of hundreds to thousands of data points), where they represent a form of inductive bias introduced to the data.

 Furthermore, some use cases may be beyond the scope of Spectra-Scope.
 Uncertainty quantification is not formally supported.
-For multimodality, we demonstrate simple concatenation of feature sets together for simultaneous study, but expect that more sophisticated methods that combine information from two different datasets could be employed \cite{subramanian_xxact-nn_2025, moro_multimodal_2025}.
+For multimodality, we demonstrate that Spectra-Scope can work with simple concatenation of feature sets.
+We expect that more sophisticated methods that combine information from two different datasets could be employed and integrated into Spectra-Scope in the future \cite{subramanian_xxact-nn_2025, moro_multimodal_2025}.

 We highlight some failure modes for models discovered using an AutoML approach.
-Users should verify that adequately performing feature sets correspond with meaningful physical signals and the needs of future deployment.
-For example, identifying correlations between the Vis-NIR regions of interest and vibrational modes that are likely to matter for $^\circ$Brix data.
-If regions highlighted as important are known to have low signal-to-noise ratios, then the model should be vetted for overfitting, as spurious correlations may be picked up by the model.
+Users should verify that adequately performing feature sets correspond with physically meaningful signals and the needs of future deployment.
+For example, finding correlations between the Vis-NIR regions of interest and vibrational modes that are likely to matter for $^\circ$Brix data highlights the physical relevance of the found regions.
+Alternatively, if regions highlighted as important are known to have low signal-to-noise ratios, then the model should be vetted for overfitting, as spurious correlations may be picked up by the model.
 For setwise features like PCA or hierarchical clustering, understanding the similarity between inference-time data and training data is very important.